 Peru has a thorough, well-developed food safety and regulatory system.
 Regulations are generally science-based, though the risk assessment and rule-making process is time-consuming and arduous.
 The Ministry of Health's Directorate General for Environmental Health (Dirección General de Salud Ambiental - DIGESA) is the U.S. Food and Drug Administration's (FDA) counterpart; DIGESA regulates the registration and supervision of processed foods and beverages.
 The Ministry of Agriculture's National Food Safety and Quality Service (Servicio Nacional de Sanidad y Calidad Agroalimentaria - SENASA) develops and implements Peru's sanitary and phytosanitary regulations.
-SENASA's U.S. Government counterparts are the Animal and Plant Health Inspection Service (APHIS) and the Food Safety and Inspection Service (FSIS).
+SENASA's U.S. Government counterparts are the Animal and Plant Health Inspection Service (APHIS) and the Food Safety and Inspection Service (FSIS); and The National Authority for Food Safety in Fishing and Aquaculture (SANIPES), is the FDA counterpart and regulates the importation of fishery products.